Dragnet (1947 film): Plot summary

 A dead John Doe is found on the beach and Detective Lieutenant Tony Ricco gets the case to solve.
 With no clues whatsoever to the case, Tony asks for help to Geoffrey James, an old friend from Scotland Yard in London.

 After examining the body and the man's clothes, Geoffrey concludes he wore a Harris Tweed coat and had Sterling pound notes on him, and therefore has to be of British origin.
 Geoffrey also discovers a fluorescent paint on the coat, which would suggest it is the same paint as the one used to mark floating objects in water to easier spot and rescue them.
-The dead man had no water in his lungs, so he hadn't drowned, but maybe got the paint on him picking something up from the water, for example a life jacket.
+The dead man had no water in his lungs, so he had not drowned, but maybe got the paint on him by picking something up from the water, for example a life jacket.

 Geoffrey goes to the site on the beach where the body was found and discovers a life jacket as suggested, in a beachcomber shack.
-He puts it on over his own coat but then he is suddenly attacked by the beachcomber.
+He puts it on over his own coat, but then he is suddenly attacked by the beachcomber.
 A strange woman also appears with the beachcomber.
-Geoffrey easily fends off the attack and left is he and the strange woman, who doesn't want to reveal her name to him.
-Instead she runs away from him.
+Geoffrey easily fends off the attack and holds the man and the strange woman, who does not want to reveal her name to him.
+Instead, she runs away from him.

-Geoffrey runs after the woman but is knocked down by her friend.
+Geoffrey runs after the woman, but is knocked down by her friend.
 When he wakes up again, the life jacket is gone.
-Geoffrey changes tactics and looks into all the flights over the Atlantic ocean in the last few days, and eventually finds one where the bathroom window had been broken during the flight.
+Geoffrey changes tactics and looks into all the flights over the Atlantic Ocean in the last few days, and eventually finds one where the bathroom window had been broken during the flight.
 He gets a beautiful flight attendant, Anne Hogan, to identify John Doe at the morgue as a Mr. Rodine, who worked as a diplomat and could pass through customs unchecked.

-He meets up with Tony again, and the American colleague presents a theory about Geoff being in the U.S. to track down the gang members who were behind a very large hit on a jewelry store.
+He meets with Tony again, and the American colleague presents a theory about Geoff being in the U.S. to track down the gang members who were behind a very large hit on a jewelry store.
 Geoffrey confesses that he indeed suspects Mr. Rodine of involvement in the theft.
 He guesses that Rodine could have dropped the jewels into the ocean from the plane, using a life jacket to hold them afloat.